” 1 pound of bread, 1½ pounds of beef, ½ pint of rice and ½ pint of distilled spirits.”— Sunday ration, US Navy, Naval Act 1794

 > restrict fresh protein to fish caught while sailing and at anchor

-The only exceptions to these rules, as far as we are concerned, are the imported Italian pasta, olive oil and tinned tomatoes without which my family cannot live in peace and harmony, let alone in the middle of the South China Sea.
+The only exceptions to these rules, as far as we are concerned, are the imported Italian pasta, olive oil and tinned tomatoes without which my family will never find contentment, let alone in the middle of the South China Sea.